-(estimated availability of 100 g)
+(estimated availability in 100 g)

-Even at the dawn of the discovery of vitamin D, it was shown that irradiation of products with ultraviolet significantly increases the amount of “solar” vitamin in them.
+Even at the dawn of the discovery of vitamin D, it was shown that irradiation of products with ultraviolet light significantly increases the amount of “solar” vitamin in them.
 This practice is still popular in the USA, for example, when irradiating milk and other fatty foods.

-- V. G. Liflyansky "Vitamins and Minerals", 2010;
+- V. G. Liflandsky "Vitamins and Minerals", 2010;

 - T. P. Emelyanova “Vitamins and Mineral Substances: Complete Encyclopedia”, 2000;

-- T. S. Morozkina, A. G. Moyseyenok “Vitamins”, 2002;
+- T. S. Morozkina, A. G. Moiseenok “Vitamins”, 2002;